-It would be fair to say that we are a nation of animal lovers – and there is probably no better place to have companion animals than on the Central Coast of New South Wales.
+It would be fair to say that we are a nation of animal lovers – and there is probably no better place to have companion animals than in the Cairns and Northern Beaches region of Far North Queensland.

 Having been in the carpet cleaning industry for the past 14 years, I have seen my fair share of stains on carpets, and in this article, I want to talk about your pet’s urine stains: how to clean the urine stain yourself – and when it’s time to call your carpet cleaner.

 Why are Urine Stains an Issue?

 Urine can be a real challenge if not attended to immediately.
 Urine, when fresh, starts off very acidic (low pH level), but when it dries it crystallises and becomes alkaline with a high pH level.
 This crystallised urine can then damage your carpets by discolouring the dyes in the carpet fibres with somewhat of a bleaching effect.
 The crystallised urine will also let off VOC’s (Volatile Organic Compounds) which not only emit odours but can also be a health hazard.

 If urine stain/s have been in your carpets for a while, you will probably notice these odours on a hot, humid day, or when entering your home after a long weekend or a holiday.

 If you are fortunate enough to catch your furry friend in the act, you may be able to limit the potential damage or eliminate it altogether.
 This largely depends on the amount of urine your pet has dispensed, how concentrated it is in the one area, or if is it spread over a larger area.
 This is due to the urine having time and volume to soak through into your carpet’s backing and underlay.
 (Your pet’s urine will normally penetrate the carpet’s backing into the underlay and sometimes into the substrate that the carpet is laid on).

 It is always good to have at least 1 kg of bicarbonate of soda in the pantry, as this is perfect for dealing with most spills and pet accidents.